 Matter Conclusions Relationships with Grant Thornton We are not aware of any relationships between Grant Thornton and the Company that may reasonably be thought to bear on our integrity, independence and objectivity.
 Relationships and Investments held by individuals We have not identified any potential issues in respect of personal relationships with the Group or investments in the Group held by individuals.
 Employment of Grant Thornton staff We are not aware of any former Grant Thornton partners or staff being employed, or holding discussions in respect of employment, by the Group as a director or in a senior management role covering financial, accounting or control related areas.
 Business relationships We have not identified any business relationships between Grant Thornton and the Group.
 Contingent fees in relation to non-audit services No contingent fee arrangements are in place for non-audit services provided.
-Gifts and hospitality We have not identified any gifts or hospitality provided to, or received from, a member of the Group's board, senior management or staff (that would exceed the threshold set in the Ethical Standard).
+Gifts and hospitality We have not identified any gifts or hospitality provided to, or received from, a member of the Group's board, senior management or staff.